Zint: Manual

 Developed by Laetus, Pharmacode is used for the identification of pharmaceuticals.
 The symbology is able to encode whole numbers between 3 and 131070.

 One of the most ubiquitous one-dimensional barcode symbologies, Code 128 was developed in 1981 by Computer Identics.
 This symbology supports full ASCII text and uses a three-mode system to compress the data into a smaller symbol.
 Zint automatically switches between modes and adds a modulo-103 check digit.
 Code 128 is the default barcode symbology used by Zint.
-In addition Zint supports the encoding of Latin-1 (non-English) characters in Code 128 symbols [1].
-The Latin-1 character set is shown in Appendix A.
+In addition Zint supports the encoding of ISO/IEC 8859-1 (non-English) characters in Code 128 symbols.
+The ISO/IEC 8859-1 character set is shown in Appendix A.2 Latin Alphabet No. 1 (ISO/IEC 8859-1).

 It is sometimes advantageous to stop Code 128 from using subset mode C which compresses numerical data.
-The BARCODE_CODE128B option (symbology 60) suppresses mode C in favour of mode B.
+The BARCODE_CODE128B variant (symbology 60) suppresses mode C in favour of mode B.

-A variation of Code 128 the "Nummer der Versandeinheit" standard includes both modulo-10 and modulo-103 check digits.
-NVE-18 requires a 17 digit numerical input and check digits are added by Zint.
+A variation of Code 128 the ‘Nummer der Versandeinheit’ standard, also known as SSCC-18 (Serial Shipping Container Code), includes both modulo-10 and modulo-103 check digits.
+NVE-18 requires a 17-digit numerical input.
+Check digits and AI (00) are added by Zint.

 This option adds a leading '+' character and a trailing modulo-49 check digit to a standard Code 128 symbol as required by the Health Industry Barcode standards.

-Also known as RSS (Reduced Spaced symbology) these symbols are due to replace GS1-128 symbols in accordance with the GS1 General Specification.
-If a GS1 DataBar symbol is to be printed with a 2D component as specified in ISO 24723 set option_1 = 2 or use the option --mode=2 at the command prompt.
-See section 6.3 of this manual to find out how to generate DataBar symbols with 2D components.
+Previously known as RSS (Reduced Spaced Symbology), these symbols are due to replace GS1-128 symbols in accordance with the GS1 General Specifications.
+If a GS1 DataBar symbol is to be printed with a 2D component as specified in ISO/IEC 24723 set --mode=2 (API option_1 = 2).
+See 6.3 GS1 Composite Symbols (ISO 24723) to find out how to generate DataBar symbols with 2D components.

-Also known as RSS Limited this standard encodes a 13 digit item code and can be used in the same way as DataBar-14 above.
-DataBar Limited, however, is limited to data starting with digits 0 and 1 (i.e. numbers in the range 0 to 1999999999999).
-As with DataBar-14 a check digit and application identifier of (01) are added by Zint.
+Previously known as RSS Limited this standard encodes a 13-digit item code and can be used in the same way as GS1 DataBar Omnidirectional above.
+GS1 DataBar Limited, however, is limited to data starting with digits 0 and 1 (i.e. numbers in the range 0 to 1999999999999).
+As with GS1 DataBar Omnidirectional a check digit and Application Identifier of (01) are added by Zint, and a 14-digit code may be given in which case the check digit will be verified.

-The Korean Postal Barcode is used to encode a six-digit number and includes one check digit.
+The Korean Postal Barcode is used to encode a 6-digit number and includes one check digit.

 Channels | Minimum Value | Maximum Value |